PennLINC/aslprep/docs/workflows.rst

 ASL processing pipeline details
 ###############################

+*ASLPrep* :footcite:p:`aslprep_nature_methods,aslprep_zenodo`
-*ASLPrep* adapts its pipeline depending on what data and metadata are available and are used as inputs.
+adapts its pipeline depending on what data and metadata are available and are used as inputs.
 It requires the input data to be BIDS-valid and include necessary ASL parameters.

 .. workflow::
     :graph2use: orig